eagronin/weather-clustering-spark-acquire/README.md

 ```

-The code in the remainder of this section calls the function above to create the elbow plot and fit k-means algorithm for the optimal number of clusters.
+The code in the remainder of this section calls the functions above to create the elbow plot and fit k-means algorithm for the chosen number of clusters.

 The following code calculates WSSE for each number of clusters ranging from 2 to 30: